fluid-project/infusion-docs/src/documents/TextToSpeechAPI.md

 The **Text To Speech** component uses [Web Speech Synthesis API](https://dvcs.w3.org/hg/speech-api/raw-file/tip/speechapi.html#tts-section) to queue up and read texts.

 ## Browser Support ##
 The Text To Speech component can be used in browsers that support [Web Speech Synthesis API](https://dvcs.w3.org/hg/speech-api/raw-file/tip/speechapi.html#tts-section).
-At the time of writing, Mar 4 2015, these browsers include:
+At the time of writing, July 26 2016, these browsers include:
 * Chrome 31+
 * Chrome for Android 40+
 * Safari 7.1+
 * iOS Safari 7.1+
+* MS Edge 14 (in Preview Release)
+* Firefox 48+ (using the `media.webspeech.synth.enabled` about:config option)

 <div class="infusion-docs-note"><strong>Note:</strong> Find the latest browser support data for Web Speech Synthesis API from [caniuse.com](http://caniuse.com/#feat=web-speech).</div>